therooftopprinz/url/README.md

 **URL Format**

-URL is composed of mutiple headers and 	a payload.
+URL is composed of mutiple headers and might contain a payload.

 | |
 |:--:|